alex-west/M2RoS/docs/ROM Tour.md

 - A subroutine that checks if an earthquake should happen.
 - A table of solidity thresholds for each tileset.

+TODO: Converting graphics to an editable format.

 ## Level Data Banks
 Progress: 100%

+Relocatable: N/A

 The last 7 banks of the game contain the game's map data.
 Each bank is a 16x16 screen map capable of having 59 unique screens.
 Rooms are arranged in these maps like tetrominos, and glued together via the door transition scripts in bank 5.